mjevange/updatepsu/README.md

 # Features
 - Always targets latest published full package
-- Checks if already downloaded, skips if true
-- Allows user to specify install and download directory (Optional)
-- Checks for existence of install and download directory, creates them if missing
-- Checks if install directory is empty, user confirmation if not empty
-- User confirmation before clearing directory (refresh install)
-- Prunes root dir from package, that way we always extract to same install folder (useful for maintaining shortcuts across upgrades and avoiding multiple installs)
+- Caches downloads — re-runs skip the download if the archive is already in your download folder
 - Verifies downloaded archive against the MD5 checksum published on the downloads page (aborts on mismatch)
-- Detects installed version by reading the shipped PSUnreal/Config/config.xml and skips install if already on the latest published version (works for manual installs too)
+- Detects installed version by reading the shipped `PSUnreal/Config/config.xml` and skips install if already on the latest published version (works for manual installs too)

-# Planned
-- Add option to override install skip when latest version already installed, in order to force "refresh" install
-- Add option to perform overwrite install, rather than "refresh" install (maybe not necessary since configs live elsewhere)
+- Version-aware install prompt: silent on fresh installs, asks before refreshing same version, defaults to yes on updates, defaults to no on unknown existing installs
+- Interactive paths — accept the defaults with Enter, or type a different download / install path at the prompt
+- Creates the install and download directories if missing
+- Prunes the root dir from the package so the install always lands at the same path (useful for maintaining shortcuts across upgrades and avoiding multiple installs)
+- Preflights required tools (`lynx`, `wget`) and prints the exact install command for your distro if either is missing
+- Colored, status-style output with a magenta-to-yellow gradient banner

 # Requirements
 - `lynx` (used to parse the downloads page)